 Growth in the number of Temple Youth Groups (TYGs) and NFTY regions continued steadily without significant change until 1948.
 At that time, NFTY held its last National Convention (until the 1980’s), adopting a new constitution that created major structural changes in the young organization: NFTY Conventions were dropped in favor of summertime Leadership Institutes, the membership of NFTY was dropped from college to high school age, and the regions were given a relatively larger share in determining program and policy.

 In 1951, NFTY entered the camping movement by, for the first time ever, holding its Leadership Institute at the Union's newly purchased camp in Oconomowoc, WI.
-The camp, which would later come to be known as the Olin-Sang-Ruby Union Institute Camp, was the first of now twelve URJ camps.
+The camp, which would later come to be known as the Olin-Sang-Ruby Union Institute Camp, was the first of now seventeen URJ camps.
 Since their creation, they have influenced the lives of thousands of NFTYites who have come to the camps for summers of work, study, and fun.

 1952 was NFTY’s bar mitzvah year.
 As a programming gimmick, the idea of emphasizing “mitzvah” programs and projects that “serve others rather than ourselves” was introduced.
 This idea has influenced NFTY ever since.